Skip to main content

 Deciding when to start receiving benefits is important.
 Cost-of-living adjustments will change the value of each payment over time.
 That’s also important to consider in long-term budgeting.

-However, married women, widows, and even divorcees have to think about another variable when it comes to Social Security benefits.
 Once a spouse passes away, one of a qualified retired couple’s two benefits payments will also end.
 This can happen to both men and women, but may be more common for women due to their longer average life expectancy.

-However, you could choose to start receiving your spouse’s payments, replacing your own.
+You could choose to start receiving your spouse’s payments, replacing your own.
 The Social Security Administration (SSA) provides death benefits and options to surviving spouses and, in certain circumstances, divorced spouses.

 That includes the option to receive part or all of your deceased spouse’s Social Security benefits.
 Social Security is based on an individual’s monthly earnings and time in the workforce.